RayanKazmi/Corelux/README.md

-# **Corelux Repo**
+# **Corelux Github Repo**
-This repo is for our site [Corelux](https://Corelux-unblocking.com/).
+This repo is for our html site [corelux-unblocking.com](https://Corelux-unblocking.com/).
+If you have any isses with the website please let us know about them in the issues section.
-It is a site were we run to show games and proxies we find.
-This read me is a work in progress.